 The Loan Payment Calculator computes an estimate of the size of your monthly loan payments upon repayment.

 Your source for information from the U.S. Department of Education about how to manage your student loans.
+You may use this to apply once for consolidation regardless of how many federal loan servicers you have.

 Loan Entrance/Exit Counseling